 Amazing Capitals help businesses to attract and retain expat employees by addressing key factors in the process.
-For instance, potential expats moving to a new location can face anxiety.
-When researching their options, they wish to make the wisest choices possible, especially if accompanied by a spouse or children.
+Potential expats moving to a new location often face anxiety.
+When researching their options, they wish to make the wisest choices, especially if accompanied by a spouse or children.
+A key question is "how does the city feel?"
+The image of Düsseldorf on the eGuide hands control to companies over that aspect of their job offers.
+The eBook helps too.